readquickly/readquickly_WeChatSmallApp/README.md

-# readquickly_WeChartSmallApp
+# readquickly_WeChatSmallApp
-A WeChart small app name as readquickly
+A WeChat small app name as readquickly